 On March 11, 2002 the City began working on the much needed stormwater drainage system in the Golden Shores neighborhood.
 The long-range plans included a new pump station and deep injection wells in the central area of the city to handle all storm water from 174 street to 183 street, from Collins Avenue to the Bay.Read more

 First Bike Rodeo is HeldMay 11, 2002

 The City of Sunny Isles Beach Police Department hosts the first Bike Rodeo to teach children bicycle safety during Bike Safety Month.Read more

 Collins Avenue & 163rd St. Landscape Beautification Project CommencedJuly 18, 2002

 The City of Sunny Isles Beach begins a project to make the entrance to the City from 163rd Street (Sunny Isles Blvd.) more aesthetically pleasing.Read more

 City Adopts First Formal Capital Improvement ProgramSeptember 19, 2002

 With the adoption of the City Budget in September of 2002, the city Commission gave its approval to the first formal Capital Improvement Program.
 This eight year plan included everything from buildings, stormwater improvements, streetscape plans, landscaping, and park development.
 The program would result in approximately 40 million dollars of public improvements, mostly for parks, beautification and infrastructure.
-It represented the most…Read more
+It represented the most ambitious project undertaken by the City to date.Read more